iodepo/odis-arch/book/thematics/vessels/README.md

 ## About

 OIH is exploring how we might leverage schema.org to describe research vessels.
-Note that schema.orgis a very broad vocabulary and as such specific concepts like research vessel is not well aligned.
+Note that schema.org is a very broad vocabulary and as such specific concepts like research vessel is not well aligned.

+In Schema.org the type Vehicle is described as a device that is designed or used to transport people or cargo over land, water, air, or through space.
+We have used this broad scoping to cover research vessels.
+We could go on to connect this type then to a descriptive property in a concept such at the WikiData entry for [Research Vessel, Q391022](https://www.wikidata.org/wiki/Q391022).
+We may wish to leverage some of the approaches in [Keywords and Defined Terms](../terms/list.md).

 Our goal is to use schema.org as a simple upper level vocabulary that allows us to describe research vessels in a simple and then connect off to more